 Apart from these, we feel that grinder is somewhat small and could have been a little bigger to accommodate more beans.
 (However, it is an improvement from the prior model (BES860XL).

 The Barista Express comes with a stainless steel portafilter and with four additional baskets.
 You get single and double shot baskets for both pressurized and non-pressurized filters.
-Usually, with other manufactures, you have to buy additional baskets separately.
+Usually, with other manufacturers, you have to buy additional baskets separately.
 (So kudos to Breville, well done).

 Pressurized baskets make it easier to pull a quality espresso, even if the ground coffee has an uneven grind.
 This is best suited for beginners.
 Also, you can use pressurized baskets for using your favorite ground coffee or if you wish to have decaf at night.
 Non-pressurized baskets, on the contrary, require some skill, but they are better for producing espresso with rich crema.